nathanssantos/evolution-graph/README.md

 **default:** `(controller:Controller) => controller`

-Returns the graph controller instance. **React only**
+Return the graph controller instance. **React prop only**.

 ### **`onChange`**

-**default:** `(step:Number) => step`
+**default:** `(currentStep:Number) => currentStep`

-Called when the current step changes.
+Return the current step when the graph changes.

 ### **`renderBarValue`**

 **default:** `(value:Number) => value`

-Bar value handling.
+Return the bar value for handling.

 ### **`renderGraphTitle`**

 **default:** `(title:String) => title`

-Graph title handling.
+Return the graph title for handling.

 ## API Methods

 ### **`goToNextStep`**

-Go to next evolution step.
+Go to next step.

 ### **`goToPreviousStep`**

-Go to next evolution step.
+Go to previous step.

 ### **`pause`**

-Pause the evolution if the graph is playing.
+Pause the graph if it is playing.

 ### **`play`**